lntue/core-math/README.md

 ## Support of underflow

-CORE-MATH always supports underflow, with the rule of "underflow after rounding": if the rounded result (with unbounded exponent range) is in the subnormal range, then underflow is raised.
+CORE-MATH always supports underflow, with the rule of "underflow after rounding": if the rounded result (with unbounded exponent range and full target precision) is in the subnormal range, then underflow is raised.
 Otherwise underflow is not raised.
+As in the C standard, underflow is not raised when the result is exact.

+## Support of overflow

+CORE-MATH always supports overflow: if the rounded result (with unbounded exponent range) is not representable, then overflow is raised.
+Otherwise overflow is not raised.

+## Support of inexact

+The support of the inexact exception is provided with -DCORE_MATH_CHECK_INEXACT (not activated by default).
+When CORE_MATH_CHECK_INEXACT is defined, the inexact exception (from fenv.h) is raised when the result is inexact, and is not raised when the result is exact.

 ## Support of errno

-The support for errno is provided with -DCORE_MATH_SUPPORT_ERRNO (not activated by default).
+The support of errno is provided with -DCORE_MATH_SUPPORT_ERRNO (not activated by default).
 The value of errno is set to ERANGE in case of overflow or of underflow (following the "underflow after rounding" rule).